 The 3D Dental Printing Conference is part of the 3D Medical Printing Series organized and initiated by Jakajima.
 It all started in 2014, Click on the year to find out who spoke at the previous editions.

-The 3D Medical Printing Series encompasses four online conferences during two weeks:
+The 3D Medical Printing Series encompasses four online conferences:

 - 3D Bioprinting Conference

 - 3D Pharma Printing Conference

 2021 | 2020 | 2019 Perugia, Italy | 2019 Maastricht, The Netherlands | 2018 | 2017 | 2016 | 2015 | 2014